hashicorp-services/tfm/README.md

 If workspaces that have been created in the destination organization need to be destroyed, `tfm nuke workspace` can be used to remove all workspaces that tfm created.
 This is done by listing all workspaces in the destination organization and checking if the `SourceName` is set to `tfm`.
 This command will prompt for confirmation.
 If Confirmed tfm will delete the workspaces.
 This is a destructive operation and the workspaces can not be recovered.

+## Lock & Unlock

+The `tfm lock workspaces` & `tfm unlock workspaces` commands can be used to lock and unlock a workspace in either the source or destination as needed.
+This will use the workspaces as configured in the `tfm` config file and either lock them or unlock them.
+If a workspace is already locked it will skip trying to lock the workspace, and same for the unlock command.
+It will default to the source side, however with `--side destination` it will lock the destination side.

 ## tfm in a Pipeline

 `tfm` can be used in a pipeline to automate migrations.
 There are a few considerations when using `tfm` in this manner.